Constitution & By-Laws

 ARTICLE I – NAME

-The name of this organization shall be Hampton Roads Black Media Professionals, Inc. The acronym for the organization shall be HRBMP.
+The name of this organization shall officially be known as Hampton Roads Black Media Professionals, Inc, an affiliate chapter of NABJ.
+The acronym for the organization shall be recognized as HRBMP.

 ARTICLE II – PURPOSE

 HRBMP is a non-profit network of communicators organized exclusively for charitable and educational purposes, including, for such purposes, the making of distributions to organizations that qualify as exempt organizations under section 501(c)(3) of the Internal Revenue Code, or corresponding section of any future federal tax code.
 The organization is dedicated to:

 - Encouraging and supporting African-American media professionals, journalists, public relations specialists and media-related practitioners in mainstream and minority-owned media outlets, academia, corporations, government and the communications/media-related entrepreneurial arena.